Are you interested in working in the medical field? As a medical assistant, you can work alongside doctors, nurses, and other medical professionals.

 Do Medical Assistants Earn More Than CNAs?

-According to 2019 statistics from the Bureau of Labor Statistics, medical assistants earn about $5,000 more per year on average than Certified Nursing Assistants.
+According to 2021 statistics from the Bureau of Labor Statistics, medical assistants earn about $6,000 more per year on median average nationwide than Certified Nursing Assistants.
+Salaries may vary depending on the individual employers and job markets.

 Is it Difficult to Become a Medical Assistant?

-In MTI College’s Medical Assistant program, you will learn medical terminology, anatomy, physiology, and pharmacology.
-Each student in the Medical Assisting program is required to finish a 160‐hour unpaid off‐campus Medical Assisting Externship along with the standard course requirements in order to graduate.
-To become certified as a Medical Assistant, the classroom work can be completed in as few as 38 weeks, followed by a 4-week externship.
-This means you can become certified as a Medical Assistant in as little as 42 weeks.
+In Campus’ Medical Assistant program, you will learn medical terminology, anatomy, physiology, and pharmacology.
+Each student in the Medical Assisting program is required to finish a 200‐hour unpaid off‐campus Medical Assisting Externship along with the standard course requirements in order to graduate.
+To become certified as a Medical Assistant, the classroom work can be completed in as few as 32 weeks, followed by a 4-week externship.
+This means you can become certified as a Medical Assistant in as little as 36 weeks.

 Take the First Step Towards Becoming a Medical Assistant

-The Admissions team at MTI College can help you enroll, and answer any questions you have.
+The Admissions team at Campus can help you enroll, and answer any questions you have.
 Reach out today by filling out our contact form, and we can help you being the process of earning your Medical Assistant Certification.